Finding better ways to provide the materials the world needs

 Join our team

-We work hard to leave a lasting, positive legacy everywhere we work.
+We work hard to leave a lasting, positive legacy everywhere we work, and we are committed to fostering meaningful relationships with the communities that host us.
 As part of this, we strive to buy local products and engage local services.

 Our mining operations are a broad ecosystem, and we need a broad and diverse range of suppliers – from Indigenous businesses to local and small enterprises – to support them.